Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: Concluding remarks

 \end{enumerate}

-\textbf{Acknowledgements:} This work is partially supported by the following projects: IFCAM (MA/IFCAM/18/39), SERB-MATRICS (MTR/2021/000858 and MTR/2022/000692), French government IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25), International Research Center "Innovation Transportation and Production Systems" of the I-SITE CAP 20-25, and ANR project GRALMECO (ANR-21-CE48-0004).
+\textbf{Acknowledgements:} This work is partially supported by the following projects: IFCAM (MA/IFCAM/18/39), SERB-MATRICS (MTR/2021/000858 and MTR/2022/000692), French government IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25), International Research Center "Innovation Transportation and Production Systems" of the I-SITE CAP 20-25, and ANR project GRALMECO (ANR-21-CE48-0004), Doctoral Fellowship in India for ASEAN (DIA:2020-25).